alecramsay/T/docs/commands/last.md

 # last

-Select the last N (or N%) rows.
+Select the last N (or N%) rows from the table on the top of the stack.
 Discard the rest.
+Pop that table off and push the new table onto the stack.

 ## Examples